dlang/DIPs/DIPs/1NNN-AP.md

 ## Breaking Changes and Deprecations
-In order to maintain compatibility with existing codebases, attempting to use ETO in ambiguous contexts should prioritise non-ETO syntax, but emit a warning so that the user is made aware of the ambiguity:
+In order to maintain compatibility with existing codebases, attempting to use ETI in ambiguous contexts should prioritise non-ETI syntax, but emit a warning so that the user is made aware of the ambiguity:
 ```d
 enum A{ a,b,c,d; }